riskportal/network-tutorial/docs/7_advanced_plotting.md

 ## Next Step

-Explore example notebooks or [Parameter Reference](./8_parameters.md) for a complete list of available options.
+Explore example notebooks or [8.
+Parameters](./8_parameters.md) for a complete list of available options.